lockeandco/lockeandco/content/recipes/perfect_manhattan.md

   2. Strain the mixture into a chilled coupe glass.

   3. Garnish with the lemon twist and serve immediately.

-  Special equipment: 1 coupe glass
+notes: "Special equipment: 1 coupe glass"
 tags:
   - Angostura
   - vermouth